Tag Archives: grief

 Gonna get me a maid for that, I thought.

 Overall, I liked helping Grandma with chores.
-She saved S & H Green Stamps that I enjoyed pasting in a book.
-She did many things differently than what I saw Mama do with her time.
-Even when she was busy, Grandma always talked to me.
+She saved S&H Green Stamps that I enjoyed pasting into a book.
+She did many things differently from what I saw Mama do with her time.
+Even when she was busy, Grandma always took the time to talk to me.
 I liked studying her.
 I thought it funny the way her mouth moved, with her lips still closed, whenever she read.
-I marveled how her fingers typed fast and hard on the keys to her black manual typewriter, wishing I could type like her.
+I marveled at how her fingers typed fast and hard on the keys of her black manual typewriter, wishing I could type like her.

 In retrospect, Grandma liked my curious mind and eagerness to learn.
 When she gave me a small white leather Bible for my own, I felt special.